 If you think about the reasons we’re unorganized or become unorganized, it almost always has to do with time and the overwhelming feeling of not knowing where to begin, so, you don’t.
 By starting with a drawer, the scope of the job remains relatively small as does the chance for burnout before completion.

 Think back to a time when you bit off more than you could chew.
 It’s typically mid-project when stuff is everywhere.
 You look around and think ‘why did I even start this?’ anxiety levels rise and you quit, often leaving things in a worse state than when you started.
 We’ve all been there but this is exactly what we want to avoid.

 Ready to get started?
-Whether tackling a drawer in the kitchen or one in the bathroom, follow these same steps.
+Whether tackling a drawer in the kitchen or one in the bathroom, follow these five tips on how to organize your drawers like a pro.
 [Step 3 is something I recently started, after realizing I kept sticking items that didn’t belong back into the drawer.
 Major saver!]

 Let’s Get Started

 Step One: Remove everything from the drawer.
 Everything!